content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/devops/jenkins/1-jenkins-introduction-and-installation.md

 -   Archive a build result
 -   Running software tests

-**Work Flow:**
+## 1.1 Work Flow

 ![](media/da9f12dbaa6558dc654706ca56a01750.png)

-## History of Jenkins
+## 1.2 History of Jenkins

-Kohsuke Kawaguchi, who is a Java developer, working at SUN Microsystems, was tired of building the code and fixing errors repetitively.
-In 2004, he created an automation server called **Hudson** that automates build and test task.
+-   Kohsuke Kawaguchi, who is a Java developer, working at SUN Microsystems, was tired of building the code and fixing errors repetitively.
+-   In 2004, he created an automation server called **Hudson** that automates build and test task.

-In 2011, Oracle who owned Sun Microsystems had a dispute with Hudson open source community, so they forked Hudson and renamed it as **Jenkins**.
+-   In 2011, Oracle who owned Sun Microsystems had a dispute with Hudson open source community, so they forked Hudson and renamed it as **Jenkins**.

-Both Hudson and Jenkins continued to operate independently.
-But in short span of time, Jenkins acquired a lot of contributors and projects while Hudson remained with only 32 projects.
+-   Both Hudson and Jenkins continued to operate independently.
+-   But in short span of time, Jenkins acquired a lot of contributors and projects while Hudson remained with only 32 projects.
 Then with time, Jenkins became more popular, and Hudson is not maintained anymore.

-## What is Continuous Integration?
+## 1.3 What is Continuous Integration?

-Continuous Integration *(CI)* is a development practice in which the developers are needs to commit changes to the source code in a shared repository at regular intervals.
-Every commit made in the repository is then built.
+-   Continuous Integration *(CI)* is a development practice in which the developers are needs to commit changes to the source code in a shared repository at regular intervals.
+-   Every commit made in the repository is then built.
 This allows the development teams to detect the problems early.

-Continuous integration requires the developers to have regular builds.
-The general practice is that whenever a code commit occurs, a build should be triggered.
+-   Continuous integration requires the developers to have regular builds.
+-   The general practice is that whenever a code commit occurs, a build should be triggered.

-## Continuous Integration with Jenkins
+## 1.4 Continuous Integration with Jenkins

-Let's consider a scenario where the complete source code of the application was built and then deployed on test server for testing.
+-   Let's consider a scenario where the complete source code of the application was built and then deployed on test server for testing.
 It sounds like a perfect way to *develop software*, but this process has many problems.

--   Developer teams have to wait till the complete software is developed for the test results.
+1. Developer teams have to wait till the complete software is developed for the test results.
--   There is a high prospect that the test results might show multiple bugs.
-It was tough for developers to locate those bugs because they have to check the entire source code of the application.
+2. There is a high prospect that the test results might show multiple bugs.
+3. It was tough for developers to locate those bugs because they have to check the entire source code of the application.
--   It slows the software delivery process.
+4. It slows the software delivery process.
--   Continuous feedback pertaining to things like architectural or coding issues, build failures, test status and file release uploads was missing due to which the quality of software can go down.
+5. Continuous feedback pertaining to things like architectural or coding issues, build failures, test status and file release uploads was missing due to which the quality of software can go down.
--   The whole process was manual which increases the threat of frequent failure.
+6. The whole process was manual which increases the threat of frequent failure.

-It is obvious from the above stated problems that not only the software delivery process became slow but the quality of software also went down.
+-   It is obvious from the above stated problems that not only the software delivery process became slow but the quality of software also went down.
 This leads to customer dissatisfaction.

-So to overcome such problem there was a need for a system to exist where developers can continuously trigger a build and test for every change made in the source code.
+-   So to overcome such problem there was a need for a system to exist where developers can continuously trigger a build and test for every change made in the source code.

 This is what Continuous Integration (CI) is all about.
 Jenkins is the most mature Continuous Integration tool available so let us see how Continuous Integration with Jenkins overcame the above shortcomings.